OscarArcos/ZemogaFrontTest/README.md

 ##### Created by Oscar Arcos 👨‍💻

 ### Overview
 This test is based on [Zemoga Front End Development - Candidate Test v2.1](https://github.com/zemoga/ui-test "Zemoga Front End Development - Candidate Test v2.1") in order to show my skills as a front end developer to apply for the vacancy.
-The project has 2 main modules, (The [Back end](https://github.com/OscarArcos/ZemogaFrontTest/tree/master/Zemoga-back "Back end") and the [Front end](https://github.com/OscarArcos/ZemogaFrontTest/tree/master/Zemoga-prueba-tecnica "Front end"))
+The project has 2 main modules, (The [Back end](https://github.com/OscarArcos/ZemogaFrontTest/tree/master/Zemoga-back "Back end") and the [Front end](https://github.com/OscarArcos/ZemogaFrontTest/tree/master/Zemoga-prueba-tecnica "Front end")).

 **Back end** 🚀